The first law of biology is Malthusian superfecundity: All species produce more offspring than can survive. Humanity is not exempt.

 The potential for expansion is large with all living things.
 For instance, a mature female cat can have three litters a year, with 4-6 kittens each; if unrestrained, in 7 years a single female cat could produce 370,000 descendants.
 There are an estimated 75M house cats in the USA, most of which are not spayed or neutered.
 Probably none of them are reproducing at their maximum, but without some external agent checking their numbers, they could easily reach a trillion cats in a decade.
 Our animal shelters euthanize only about 1.4M of them per year, so clearly most cats die in other ways.
 If not, they would also die from startvation.

 All living things are governed by the First Law of Biology.
-Malthusian superfecundity mandates that, unless some external force is culling the members of a species, all living will expand until they outstrip their food supply.
+Malthusian superfecundity mandates that, unless some external force is culling the members of a species, all species will expand until they outstrip their food supply or other resources.

 The First Law of Biology